vedal/show-and-tell/README.md

 #### Setup
 The Encoder was a `ResNet-34` architecture with pre-trained weights on the `ImageNet` dataset.
 The output layer of the network was replaced with a new layer with a size definable by the user.
 All weights, except from the last layer, were frozen during the training procedure.

 The Decoder was a single layer recurrent neural network.
 Three different recurrent units were tested, `Elman`, `GRU`, and `LSTM`.
+The `Elman` refers to the basic rnn architecture.

 Training parameters:
 - Number of epochs: `3`